 At home, we have everything that we need: people listening to ourselves and caring for our needs, a big circle of friends to go out with, and family that always has our back.
 Abroad, there’s nothing like that.
 There are many times when we feel alone and misunderstood, maybe even left out of the conversation.

 The most important lesson to take home is understating how foreigners living in your country feel like most of the times.
-Experiencing the same emotions will get you better insight on their feelings and perceptions.
+Experiencing the same emotions will get you better insight into their feelings and perceptions.
 You’ll become less judgmental and wiser over time.
 Thus, you’ll be able to form new, better connections with people from all around the world when you return from your trip.

 6. Taking Action